o3de/o3de.org/content/docs/welcome-guide/setup/perforce-plugin.md

 ---
+linktitle: Setup Perforce Plugin
+title: Setup the Perforce Plugin in Open 3D Engine
-description: ' How to configure the Perforce Plugin to use Perforce as the source control solution to use with O3DE. '
+description: Learn how to configure the Perforce Plugin to use Perforce as the source control solution for your Open 3D Engine projects.
-title: Using the Perforce Plugin with O3DE
 weight: 700
 ---

 {{< preview-migrated >}}

-O3DE integrates with Perforce as a source control solution\.
+O3DE integrates with Perforce as a project source control solution\.
 The engine uses the `p4 set` command to configure settings, and the Perforce visual client \(P4V\) to selectively sync and submit changed assets\.

 You can use the **Perforce Settings** dialog box to configure how O3DE connects to Perforce\.
 The following settings are cached and populated when the dialog box opens:
 + **Server** \(`P4PORT`\)